IVRPowers/blog/content/post/marketing/top-10-blog-posts-2020.md

 -------
 ###### Photo source: Interactive Powers, Freepik Creative Commons.

 **Video Real-Time Communications** and **Voicebot IVR** were key themes during this 2020.
-The most read posts in our blog this year are following some important updates of this challenging year.
+The most viewed posts in our blog this year are following some important updates of this challenging year.
 To prepare 2021, we share this TOP 10 list:

 ####	1- What is a STUN/TURN server (TOP)